JeffDeCola/my-verilog-examples/systems/microprocessors/programable-8-bit-microprocessor/README.md

 _A programable 8-bit microprocessor I designed in VHDL for my [Master's Thesis](https://github.com/JeffDeCola/my-masters-thesis).
-I translated it from VHDL to verilog._
+I translated it here from VHDL to verilog._

 Table of Contents,